 - The “language barrier” between ag professionals and other people

-- Consumers’ existing but outdated perceptions of agriculture
+- Consumers’ existing but outdated ideas about agriculture

 - Focusing too much on giving consumers facts and not enough on addressing other factors that influence their decisions

 It’s not an exhaustive list, of course.
-There are other barriers we could talk about, but these are some big ones.
-Whatever sector of the ag industry you’re in – livestock, cash crops, specialty crops – you should be able to relate.
+There are other obstacles we could talk about, but these are some big ones.
+Whatever area of the ag industry you’re in — livestock, cash crops, specialty crops — you should be able to relate.

-So, ready to start addressing these barriers to agricultural literacy?
+So, ready to start addressing these challenges to agricultural literacy?
 Check back in a couple weeks for our first article: helping consumers get a personal connection to the farm.